Google Web Services vs Amazon Web Services | Which Is Better?

 Last Updated on October 24, 2018 by Karen Quach

 Cloud computing is fast becoming a commodity, with price wars a natural result of a competitive market.
-Amazon, the overwhelming leader in the industry, generated an impressive $7.88 billion from its Amazon Web Services (AWS) in 2015 — Q4 even experienced a 69.37% year-on-year increase against Q4 2014, according to a recent earnings call.
+Amazon, just a couple short years ago, Amazon was the overwhelming leader in the industry, generating an impressive $7.88 billion from its Amazon Web Services (AWS) in 2015 — Q4 even experienced a 69.37% year-on-year increase against Q4 2014, according to a recent earnings call.
 But early in 2016, Amazon’s competitors, namely the Google Cloud Platform (GCP), announced price cuts as a way to level the playing field.